ConnerSanders/CapstoneStarterRepo/Reports/Experimentation/Experimentation.md

 Conclusion - Constraint was tested but did not pass.

+### Constraint 18 - Gas system shall prevent the backflow of flame from causing damage to the system.

+Experimental Design -

+Results -

+Conclusion -

 ## Conclusion

 | **Constraint** |     **Constraint Description**                                                                                        | **Constraint Met?** |